pauloakira/ai-pinn/_documentation/physical-informed-nn.md

 ### Example 1 - The Burger's Equation

-In one space dimension, the Burger's equation along with tDirichlet boundary condition is given by:
+In one space dimension, the Burger's equation along with Dirichlet boundary condition is given by:
 $$
 \begin{equation}
     \begin{split}